raffraffraff/oci-k3s/README.md

 - Longhorn (CSI, provides persistent volumes using instance local storage)
 - Traefic ingress controller (installed automatically, using Helm)
 - Metrics Server (installed automatically, using kubectl apply)

-## Missing pieces...
-To make it easier to deploy real stuff to the cluster, we still need:
-- cert-manager
-- external-dns
-- a domain!

-However, I haven't gotten to this yet.
-Also, you might want to use HTTPS01 or DNS01 ACME challenges for cert manager, and you might have a totally different DNS provider.
-I might add my Cloudflare setup to this project, with example `values.yaml` files for cert-manager and external-dns helm charts.

 # Deploying it!
 ## Create an `env.auto.tfvars` file